irongiant33/gr-halow/docs.md

     - essentially this is a copy of gr-ieee80211, so it is not worth exploring.
 - [ ] any documents from newracom, morse micro that might help?
 - [ ] build energy detector and correlator that could identify active HaLow channels?
+- [ ] make a 2MHz capture at various MCS because that is what the old WiFi supported at a minimum.
+1 MHz is unique to HaLow.
+See 23.3.8.3 of specification for 1 MHz format.
+- [ ] does HaLow also use Viterbi encoding/decoding?
+    - 23.3.9.4.2 "BCC encoder parsing operation": "the BCC encoder parsing operation for S1G PPDUs is the same as those specified in 21.3.10.5.2".
+Section 23.3.9.4.4 "LDPC coding" covers the modifications to LDPC code and encoding process for S1G single user (SU) PPDU.
+- [ ] how long is the STF/LTF for different bandwidths?